Cedric-Hj/DevOps-CICD-WebApp/Doc/4- SonarQube Setup .md

 instal the plugging sonarqube scanner

-then, Go to credencial and add a secret text credencial with sonarcloud token
+then, Go to credencial and add a secret text credencial with sonarcloud token The ID of the credencial must match what's in thejenkinsfile -> Sonar_token

 ### Configure sonarqube server:
 Manage jenkins -> System -> sonarqube server